mollywoodnini/ga-z270x-ug/README.md

 ## NZXT Control

 **Specific to my build:** Unfortunately it is impossible to control the pump speed with any OS other than Windows.
 As a result you must alter how the hardware is plugged in.
 You must make sure the radiator fans are plugged into a header that is PWM capable.
 For example my radiator fans are plugged into a splitter, and the splitter plugged into CPU_FAN.
 In BIOS fan control CPU_FAN is set to monitor CPU temp using a custom fan curve.
-Idle temps as low as 23c, average of 30c.
+Idle temps as low as 22c!
+And an average of 30c.
 Standard casual use between 30-45c.
 Gaming between 40-65c.
 The pump is plugged into SYS_PUMP and set to monitor CPU with the curve Full Speed.
 You do *need* to remove the USB plug from it.
 This means no lights (doesn't bother me).
 If you do not, it *will* run using Silent mode all the time.
 This results in very high temps; upwards of 80c.
 I use Intel Power Gadget to monitor hardware.
 But you can use the HWMonitor app that comes with the FakeSMC package.

 ## Hardware Accel with IGPU